 In 2008, I was appointed the Director of the Lawyering Process Program at the SCOL.
 As director, I managed regular meetings and retreats, hiring and training of staff support, managed faculty teaching schedules, hiring and mentoring of new and visiting faculty, and worked to improve the visibility and reputation of the program.
 During my tenure as Director, the program went from not being ranked to being ranked the 11th best legal writing program in the country (it is now ranked #7).
 After five years I stepped down as director to Chair the Experiential Learning Task Force, to help give shape and form to that important part of the law school curriculum.
 Since that effort is now established, the law school Dean appointed me to the John C. Dwan Professorship for Online Learning, where I am working to support the development of our online initiatives.

 Over the last several years, I have been called upon to serve the University in several roles that relate to my scholarly interest involving the changes that technology is bringing to higher education.
 Since its founding by Jim Davis (former Dean of University college), I have served on the University's Distance Learning Council.
 Also since its founding, I have served on the Technology Futures Committee of the Board of Trustees.
-This past year, I served on the Strategic Issues Panel for the Future of Higher Education.
-In January 2014, I was asked to serve on the Steering Committee for the University's Strategic Planning process.
+In 2014-15, I served on the Strategic Issues Panel for the Future of Higher Education.
+In 2014, I was served on the Steering Committee for the University's Strategic Planning process.
 I am currently serving on the Chancellor's Strategy and Opportunities Task Force, and the Steering Committee for the Task Forces, as well as the Law School's Fall Logistics Committee.
 More information about my service to the law school, the University, and the community can be found on the Service tab above.